 - Extensive and varied work experience in the safety and nuclear industries

 - Training to earn multiple certifications and accreditation

-- A guaranteed ongoing job as a Nuclear Safety Technician after the four-year program
+- The opportunity to be considered for an ongoing job as a Nuclear Safety Technician after successful completion of the four-year program.

 - Support for the transition into full time work and mentoring to help with training and professional development throughout the program